 Here are five ways to be “in the field” without long plane rides and fried crickets.

-1. Serve at your local crisis pregnancy center
+1. Serve the sexually broken through your local crisis pregnancy center.

 If the thought of counseling these women is unsettling, then see how else you can plug in.
 These centers are ministries and often have many needs.
 The center where I served had men who came in and sat in our waiting room just to keep the female counselors and clients safe.

 Protect them also by educating them.
-Educate them about what is an is not appropriate online.
+Educate them about what is and is not appropriate online.
 Share with them God’s plan for sex and help them know what to do if they see something wrong at school, at church, or at camp.
-Teach your teenagers about the harmful affects of pornography and about the reality of things like human trafficking.
+Teach your teenagers about the harmful effects of pornography and about the reality of things like human trafficking.

 One of the most crucial missing elements in ministry to the sexually broken is accountability.
 Talk with your church leaders about starting up a Bible study/accountability group for sexually broken in your church.
 If you are a man, offer to help with the men.
 If you are a woman, offer to help the women.
-I highly recommend using the resources from Harvest USA: Sexual Sanity for Men and Sexual Sanity for Women.
+I highly recommend using Sexual Sanity for Women.

 Ignorance is bliss.
 In America we have this very “American” way of viewing things: “If it does not affect me, it does not matter.”
-We have it backwards.
+We have it backward.
 The reality is that the plight of the victims of human trafficking around the world does matter.
 Therefore, it should affect you.
-The devastation of pornography to men, to women, to children, to marriages does matter so it should affect you.
+The devastation of pornography to men, women, children, and marriages does matter, so it should affect you.
 We cannot sit back and be silent.
 We must be a voice, an advocate.

 However, our stories have the most significant impact when they are shared personally with the people who need them.
 Do you have a story of sexual brokenness?
-Maybe you committed adultery, struggled with pornography, performed in pornography.
-Maybe you are a survivor of someone else’s choices- rape, sexual abuse, pornography use, affairs, etc. Whatever your story, be willing to let God use it.
-One day there may be that one person who just wants to know they are not alone.
+Maybe you committed adultery, struggled with pornography, or performed in pornography.
+Maybe you are a survivor of someone else’s choices—rape, sexual abuse, pornography use, affairs, etc. Whatever your story, be willing to let God use it.
+One day, there may be that one person who just wants to know they are not alone.
 There is healing found in honesty.